sergiocollado/potpourri/notes_kubernetes.md

     command: ["sleep", "3600"]
 ```

-### Howto: Taints ant tolerations
+### Howto: taints ant tolerations

 Tains and tolerations are means to restrict Pods to run in certain Nodes.
 A node may define a given taint, and only pods that define toleRACtion to that taint can run in that node.

-to define a taint:
+To define a taint:

 ```
 kubectl taint nodes <node-name>  <key>=<value>:<taint-effect>